![]() |

 Sidi was always trying to marry off single newcomers to his sect almost immediately--as soon as someone of the opposite sex could be found.
 It became almost a rite of passage.

-I was surprised one afternoon, sitting in one of Sidi's sons home in Marin County, to meet a young woman in Western attire who was introduced as Sidi's 'wife'.
+I was surprised one afternoon, sitting in a home in Marin County, to meet a young woman in Western attire who was introduced as Sidi's 'wife'.

 At first, I thought it was a joke.
 She was very young-late 20's to early 30's.
-She looked intense, intellectual, and VERY GAY!
+She looked intense, intellectual, and, to my sensibilities, VERY GAY!

 I was told, later, that she liked Sidi and was sort of flattered by his attention to her.
 But she did not appear to be trying to be Sufi or Muslim.
 She certainly wasn't bothering to cover her head.